 Python’s await

 keyword is used in asynchronous functions to specify a point in the function where control is given back to the event loop for other functions to run.
-You can use it by placing the await
+To use it, place await

 function: